karavan/TrustTunnel/lib/README.md

 will listen on the configured address (`MetricsSettings.address`) for plain HTTP/1 requests.
 The following paths are available:
 * `/health-check` - used for pinging the endpoint, so it will respond with `200 OK`
-* `/metrics` - used for metrics collecting, so it will respond with a bunch of values accoring to [the prometheus specification](https://prometheus.io/)
+* `/metrics` - used for metrics collecting, so it will respond with a bunch of values according to [the prometheus specification](https://prometheus.io/)

 ## License